How Much Does a Deep Plane Facelift Cost in South Korea?

 About Deep Plane Facelift in South Korea

-South Korea is an established destination for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 19 surgeons in South Korea with credentials, before/after photos, and patient reviews.
+South Korea is a leading destination for deep plane facelift surgery, with costs ranging from $15,000 to $23,000 (average $18,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 35 surgeons in South Korea with credentials, before/after photos, and patient reviews.